Higher genus theory: Introduction

 The goal of higher genus theory is to describe all the spaces $\text{Gn}(K, j)$.
 Gauss's genus theory handles the case $j=1$.
 The work of Fr\"ohlich extends this to $j=2$.
 The present paper handles all $j \in \mathbb{Z}_{\geq 1}$.

 The jump from nilpotency $j \in \{1, 2\}$ to nilpotency $j \in \mathbb{Z}_{\geq 1}$ has a parallel in the recent dramatic developments on the Cohen--Lenstra conjectures: this is no coincidence.
 Using the work of R\'edei \cite{Redei}, it is possible to prove that the $4$-rank and the $8$-rank of class groups of quadratic number fields follow the Cohen--Lenstra conjectures.
 For the former, see the work of Fouvry--Kl\"uners \cite{FK1, fouvry--kluners} and for the latter see Smith's work \cite{smith1} under GRH predating his major breakthrough \cite{smith2}.
+There has also been recent interest in non-abelian generalizations of the Cohen--Lenstra conjectures studied from a heuristical standpoint by \cite{BBH, BW, LWZ, WW} and from a statistical viewpoint by \cite{klys}.

 For the $4$-rank, Gauss's genus theory is enough to obtain R\'edei's criterion employed by Fouvry and Kl\"uners.
 For the $8$-rank, R\'edei found a criterion in terms of certain extensions of nilpotency class $2$, which we shall label \emph{R\'edei fields}; for a modern exposition on R\'edei fields and their connection with the $8$-rank, see the work of Stevenhagen \cite{stevenhagen}.
 On the one hand, R\'edei fields are precisely the fields that Fr\"ohlich uses to analyze $\text{Gn}(K,1)$.
 On the other hand Smith's notion of governing expansions provides a generalization of R\'edei fields for any nilpotency class.
 As we shall now explain, the present work completes this picture and shows that these fields do indeed provide a complete description for $\text{Gn}(K, j)$ for all $j$.